 The question in determining if an AA will be allowed in Mount Sinai housing is whether or not the AA is necessary because of the individual's disability to afford the individual an equal opportunity to use and enjoy Mount Sinai housing and whether its presence in Mount Sinai housing is reasonable and would not pose an undue administrative or financial burden.
-The request may also be denied if the specific AA in question (1) poses a direct threat to the health or safety of others that cannot be reduced or eliminated by another reasonable accommodation or (2) would cause substantial physical damage to others.
+A student may be approved for an ESA without approving a specific ESA animal.
+In determining approval for a specific ESA animal the following will be taken into consideration.
+The size and type of the animal, size of the enclosure and risk of the animal escaping the enclosure.
+The request may be denied if the specific AA in question (1) poses a direct threat to the health or safety of others that cannot be reduced or eliminated by another reasonable accommodation, (2) potential transmission of zoonotic diseases, or (3) would cause substantial physical harm to others or damage to physical facilities.
 However, even if the individual with a disability establishes necessity for an AA and it is allowed in Mount Sinai housing, an AA is not permitted in other areas of the School (e.g. academic facilities, labs, dining facilities, libraries, etc.).

 The School will not limit housing assignments for individuals with AAs to any particular building or buildings based on an individual's need for an AA because of a disability.
-However, the School reserves the right to assign an individual with as appropriate to ensure that the presence of AAs is not an undue administrative burden or fundamental alteration of Mount Sinai housing.
+However, the School reserves the right to assign an individual with an AA as appropriate to ensure that the presence of AAs is not an undue administrative burden or fundamental alteration of Mount Sinai housing.
+No Assistance Animal may be kept in Aron Hall or shared apartments in other Mount Sinai owned housing at any time prior to the individual receiving approval as a reasonable accommodation pursuant to this Policy